About

 Rachel Kesselman is a Franco-American writer.

-Her work is forthcoming in Appalachian Review and has been selected as a finalist for North American Review's Terry Tempest Williams Prize.
-In 2022, her memoir made the long list for the Santa Fe Writers Project Literary Awards.
+Rachel's work has appeared in Appalachian Review and is forthcoming in an anthology with Bucknell University Press.
+One of her essays was selected as a finalist for North American Review's Terry Tempest Williams Prize, and in 2022, her memoir made the long list for the Santa Fe Writers Project Literary Awards